saorisakaue/Genotype-dimensionality-reduction/README.md

 - `Eagle` (https://data.broadinstitute.org/alkesgroup/Eagle/)

-`Eagle` is scalable and accurate for imputing biobank-scale genotype data (e.g., *N* > ).
+`Eagle` is scalable and accurate for imputing biobank-scale genotype data (e.g., *N* > 100K).

 ## Usage
 Two scripts
 - `01_prep_genotype.sh` : for LD pruning and formatting of the genotype
 - `02_run_dr.py` : main dimensionality reduction functions

-are used for performing dimensionality reduction on genotype data provided by the user as plink file.
+are used for performing dimensionality reduction methods on genotype data provided by the user as plink file.
 To run the script on the command line, simply

 ```{bash}
 bash 01_prep_genotype.sh ${path/to/your_plinkfile_prefix}